So you’ve created a bunch of dashboards & reports and now you’re wondering how to display these masterpieces to the rest of the world.

 So what’s the solution here?

-We’ve been in that position too, so we created a simple solution that will let you manage, update and control as many TV screens and machines as you wish from a centralised location without needing to walk around to screens with a keyboard and mouse.
+We created a simple solution to solve all these problems that will let you manage, update and control as many TV screens and machines as you wish from a centralised location without needing to walk around to screens with a keyboard and mouse.

 VuePilot allows you to create as many rotations (essentially playlists) as you want, with variable interval times and remotely assign them to any particular screen attached to your machines, without needing to leave the comfort of your desk.